Fox's Book of Martyrs

 anxious was this bigoted and persecuting prelate for the destruction of Mr.

-and thereby bring him over to embrace the principles of the Romish religion.
+to frighten him, and thereby bring him over to embrace the principles of the

 When

-under his arms was first set on fire which scorched his left hand and one side
+arms was first set on fire which scorched his left hand and one side of his

-of his face, but did no material injury, neither did it communicate with the
+face, but did no material injury, neither did it communicate with the fagots.

 The